Most AI projects don't fail because the technology doesn't work. They fail because the project was never set up to succeed.

 AI projects are particularly vulnerable to scope creep because the technology creates genuine curiosity.
 Once a working prototype exists, stakeholders start asking what else it could do.
 Each addition seems incremental.
 Together, they transform a focused tool into a platform nobody agreed to fund.

-The moment things usually break is not planning.
-It's the first demo.
+The moment things usually break is not planning — it’s the first demo.
 A working demo generates enthusiasm, and enthusiasm generates requests.
-"Could it also do X?" is a reasonable question.
+“Could it also do X?” is a reasonable question.
 The problem is when the answer is always yes, or when nobody is tracking what yes costs.

 The other version of this failure is ambiguity that was present from the start but never resolved.
-Requirements described as outcomes ("make our customer service faster") without being translated into specific system behaviors.
+Requirements described as outcomes (“make our customer service faster”) without being translated into specific system behaviors.
 A scope document that reads more like a vision statement than a build plan.
-Assumptions that both sides made but neither side said out loud.

 The fix is forcing specificity before kick-off.
 What are the exact inputs?
 What are the exact outputs?
 What does the system do when the input is ambiguous or incomplete?
 What is explicitly out of scope?
 A scope that can’t answer these questions will generate change orders.
 It’s a question of when, not whether.